-Homemade Christmas gifts for kids can be as much fun to make as they are for the children to open and play with and the best gifts for kids are the ones that you play with too!
+Craft kits and activities make great Christmas gifts for kids!
+These gifts can be as much fun for the giver to put together as they are for the children to open and play with, and the best gifts for kids are the ones that you play with too!

 If you have not seen all the ideas for things to make from duct tape, and all the specialty patterns you can buy, you will be nothing short of AMAZED!
 No more plain grey, you can get duct tape in just about any color, print, or even licensed characters like Minions, Frozen, StarWars or batman...

 Pack a suitcase, trunk, or box full of dress-up clothes: hats, high heels, old bridesmaid's dresses, beads and bracelets, feather boas, lace gloves.
 Or, make a costume collection with beaded indian girl dresses, prairie sunbonnets and aprons, ballet tutus.

 For boys: cowboy hats, bandanas, chaps, boots, capes, masks, fire hats & raincoats